Curated Wireless Datasets for Aerial Network Research: UAV Signal Classification Dataset

 For the data collection, we designed a simple passive RF surveillance receiver that continuously listens to RF signals in the environment and saves the data for further processing.
 The RF signals captured are time-varying modulated signals from popular commercial UAV controllers.

 The experimental setup is shown in Fig.~\ref{fig1:SETUP_1}.
 In the figure, a 24~dBi parabolic antenna operating in the 2.4~GHz ISM band listens to RF signals from UAV controllers, which are used to send control and navigation commands to an incoming UAV.
-The choice of the parabolic antenna is to further increase the range of the receiver because of the improved directivity (gain) of the antenna.
+A high-gain parabolic antenna is used to extend the receiver coverage range.
 The output signal from the antenna is fed to the receiver through an RF chain that combines a LNA and an RF bandpass filter.
-The LNA is used to amplify weak signals, while the bandpass filter ensures the input signal is band-limited so as not to saturate the receiver.
-Receiver saturation will cause non-linearity effects like intermodulation distortions (IMD), gain compression, and loss of signal integrity after amplification.
+The LNA amplifies weak signals, while the bandpass filter ensures the input signal is band-limited to prevent receiver saturation and nonlinear distortion.
 For the experiment, the receiver is a high-resolution mixed signal Keysight oscilloscope (6~GHz Keysight MSOS604A) capable of sampling the captured signal at 20~GSa/s.
 This high sampling rate ensures the detection system captures all the transient features or fingerprints of the captured UAV RF controller signals.
 Also, within the receiver in Fig.~\ref{fig1:SETUP_1}, there is a custom MATLAB script for signal detection, data preprocessing and transformation of the raw signal.